 Black Student Application Program

 The Black Student Application Program (BSAP) is an optional application stream for Black applicants who self-identify as Black African, Black Caribbean, Black North American, multi-racial students who have and identify with their Black ancestry, etc.

 The aim of this application program is to increase and support Black medical student representation at the University of Toronto.
 Through BSAP, we hope to break down some of the barriers that might impede Black students from applying and nurture an inclusive environment that is welcoming to all.

 Applicants applying through BSAP must submit the following additional materials along with all other admission requirements through the Ontario Medical Schools Application Service (OMSAS):

-- Students can chose to apply through BSAP by self-identifying on the OMSAS application.
+- Applicants can chose to apply through BSAP by self-identifying on the OMSAS application.

 - Applicants will be required to submit a BSAP Personal Essay highlighting why they have chosen to apply through this application stream.
 We recommend that this essay be 250-500 words.
 This is submitted via the OMSAS application.

 Applicant Program Information